Hogs, Soderblom Sweep Stars in OT

 It is the second time the IceHogs have had a scoreless regulation in the postseason.
 The first came on April 19, 2007 against the Houston Aeros.

 The IceHogs will now face their in-state rival, the Chicago Wolves in the Central Division Semifinals.
-Game 1 is Thursday, May 12 at 7:00 p.m. in Rosemont.
+Game 1 is Thursday, May 12 at 7:00 p.m. in Rosemont at Allstate Arena.
 The IceHogs will host Games Three and Four in Rockford on Sunday, May 15 and Tuesday, May 17.
 For more information on tickets visit https://tinyurl.com/2zwehzz6.

 Watch and listen to all of the IceHogs' 2022 Calder Cup Playoff action on the IceHogs Broadcast Network presented by BMO Harris Bank!
 Tune in from your favorite device, at home or on the road at IceHogs.com and on the IceHogs app!
 Fans can also watch every IceHogs home game and select road games this season on 23.3 Circle TV and every game on AHLTV and listen in on all of Mid-West Family's local stations including 104.9 The X, B103, 95.3 The Bull, and Rockford Greatest Hits 100.5 and featured on Rock River Current.